 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

 Rett syndrome (RTT) is a neurodevelopmental disorder affecting approximately 1:10,000 live female births.
 Classic RTT is characterized by a period of normal development during the first 6-18 months of life, followed by loss of already gained skills, such as speech and purposeful hand movement.
 Additional main features are acquired microcephaly, stereotypic hand movements, impaired locomotion and communication dysfunction (Hagberg et al. 1983).
-Patients lacking one or more of the major features of RTT are identified as atypical RTT cases, which are traditionally subdivided into five distinct clinical subgroups: congenital, early-onset seizure, preserved speech, late regression and forme fruste variants (Hagberg et al. 2002; Hagberg and Skjeldal 1994; Neul et al. 2010).
+Patients lacking one or more of the major features of RTT are identified as atypical RTT cases, which are traditionally subdivided into three distinct clinical subgroups: congenital, early-onset seizure, and preserved speech (Hagberg et al. 2002; Hagberg and Skjeldal 1994; Neul et al. 2010; Pini et al. 2016).
 The early onset seizure and congenital variants of RTT are nowadays considered distinct clinical entities: CDKL5 deficiency disorder and FOXG1

 gene encoding methyl-CpG-binding protein 2 (https://www.ncbi.nlm.nih.gov/books/NBK1497/